Learn-Django-React/django-react-heroku-s3/README.md

 A starter Django and React app configured for Heroku and S3.
-Join [learndjangoreact.com](https://learndjangoreact.com) and follow [@jfornear](https://twitter.com/jfornear) for updates.
+Join [learndjangoreact.com](https://learndjangoreact.com) for more tutorials and docs.
+Follow [@jfornear](https://twitter.com/jfornear) on Twitter for updates.

 ### Installation